jeka-dev/jeka/README.md

 ```
 [complete code source for this build](org.jerkar.script-samples/build/spec/org/jerkar/scriptsamples/AntStyleBuild.java)

-Note that :
-* all zero-arg public method returning `void` are callable by Jerkar
-* the build definition class must extend `org.jerkar.JkBuild`

 From this build definition, we can execute Jerkar the following way :
 - write a main method in your script and launch it within your IDE.
 - execute the `org.jerkar.JkMain` method in your IDE but with the root of your project as working directory.
 In this mode you